 Hario V60, nothing to say, the most popular and beloved brewer in the global specialty coffee community.

-As far as we have experimented, the drainage flow of V60 tends to be faster in the former half and slower in the latter half when compared to flat bottom brewers such as the Kalita Waveand the Fellow Stagg X. We assume that this inconsistent flow rate is due to the concentration of water flow to the huge single hole in the center which can sometimes cause total choking when significant amounts of fines migrate.
+As far as we have experimented, the drainage flow of V60 tends to be faster in the former half and slower in the latter half when compared to flat bottom brewers such as the Kalita Wave and the Fellow Stagg X. We assume that this inconsistent flow rate is due to the concentration of water flow to the huge single hole in the center which can sometimes cause total choking when significant amounts of fines migrate.
 Thus, paper filters play an important role in Hario V60 brewing.
-We recommend Cafec Abaca or T-90 for their relatively fast flow rate in the latter half and the reduced risk of choking.
-To deal with this issue, you'll also need a high end home grinder or commercial grade grinder that creates less amounts of fines.
+So far, the Hario tabbed filter is our favorite filter in terms of flavor clarity though you can't be too careful on pour rate/height to avoid channeling and choking when brewing with it.
+If you have any issues in flow rate, we recommend Cafec Abaca or T-90 for their relatively fast flow rate in the latter half and the reduced risk of choking.
+To deal with the flow rate issue, you'll also need a high end home grinder or commercial grade grinder that creates less amounts of fines.

 Brewer Model: V60 01 glass or 02 metal

-Filter Model: Cafec T-90 (also known as "medium dark roast filter") or Abaca
+Filter Model: Hario "Tabbed", Cafec T-90 (also known as "medium dark roast filter") or Abaca

 Ratio: 18:300(for size 01), 22:374(for size 02)

 If there is a problem in any cone shaped brewer, it is likely the uneven bed depth.